Differences between Misdemeanor and Felony Drunk Driving Charges

 Contact a Minnesota DWI Defense Lawyer

-If you are facing DWI charges Minneapolis, we have the experience you need to defend you against the charges, protect your legal rights, and minimize the potential DWI penalties.
+If you are facing DWI charges in Minneapolis, we have the experience you need to defend you against the charges, protect your legal rights, and minimize the potential DWI penalties.
 We are familiar with a number of specific issues pertaining to Minnesota DWI charges, including ignition interlock, license plate impoundment, vehicle forfeiture and job loss due to DWI.

 Contact Keller Criminal Defense Attorneys at (952) 913-1421 to schedule a free consultation with one of our Minneapolis DWI defense lawyers.